The City of Hickory does not have any Brownfield Redevelopment money available at this time.

 Southside Area-wide Planning Grant

 In 2015, the City was awarded a $200,000 US EPA planning grant.
 In the 2015 round, only 20 communities throughout the United States were awarded this funding.
 Hickory was the only City in North Carolina to receive such an award.
-A new BAG was appointed to oversee the formulation of the planning study that focused on the South Center/Highway 127 South/Highway 70 SW corridor areas.

 The consultant team (AMEC Foster Wheeler) and Planning staff formulated a Community Engagement Plan and conducted a market and redevelopment study.
 This grant focused on several catalyst properties, including the former Joan Fabrics site, Midland Plaza, the former PET dairy plant, and various vacant gas stations, etc. The grant looked at these catalyst sites and through an extensive public process and determined a path forward to remediate and redevelop these properties for the greater good of the surrounding neighborhoods.
 Click here for the final plan document.